superseriousbusiness/gotosocial/docs/configuration/smtp.md

 !!! info
     For safety reasons, the smtp library used by GoToSocial will refuse to send authentication credentials over an unencrypted connection, unless the mail provider is running on localhost.

+!!! info
+    If your SMTP server offers `STARTTLS` in its EHLO response GoToSocial will try to use it.
+The SMTP server must hence also have valid SSL certificates.
+If you're sending mail via localhost and don't want to set up certificates make sure that your SMTP server doesn't announce STARTTLS support.
+In postfix this can be done via `-o smtpd_tls_security_level=none`.

 ## Settings

 The configuration options for smtp are as follows: